 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, "Revenue from Contracts with Customers," a new accounting standard that provides for a comprehensive model to use in the accounting for revenue arising from contracts with customers that will replace most existing revenue recognition guidance in U.S. GAAP.
 Under this standard, revenue will be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
 This standard will be effective as of the beginning of our 2017 fiscal year.
+In April 2015 the FASB issued an exposure draft proposing a one-year delay of the effective date.
+Under the proposed amendments, the standard would take effect in 2018 for calendar year-end public entities.
+The proposal is open for comment through May 29, 2015.
 We are assessing the new standard and have not yet determined the impact to our consolidated financial statements.